ArielRin/DeFiDerbyRaceDappContract/readme.md

 ## Dapp Repo
-Link to repo with basic user front and with profile creation and points system for leaderboard bragging rights Simple to use frontend with opne races easily accessable.
+Link to repo with basic user front and with profile creation and points system for leaderboard bragging rights Simple to use frontend with open races easily accessable to public.

+### Frontend

+Simple frontend to enter open race events

+- Current races will be displayed in cards
+- locate the race to enter
+- Select qty ticket in races
+- Enter the race buy clicking "Enter Race" button
+- Confirm TX
+- Await Results

+TODO

+Link contract statistics to leaderboard page

+### backend

 Extensive backend for administration contract function in an easy admin gui